Kayli/tf_test/README.md

 To deploy the VPC in the sandbox environment:

-1. Configure the AWS provider in `sandbox/provider.tf` with your credentials.
+1. Configure the AWS provider in `env/sandbox/provider.tf` with your credentials.
-2. Define the desired variable values in `sandbox/terraform.tfvars`.
+2. Define the desired variable values in `env/sandbox/terraform.tfvars`.
-3. Run `terraform init` to initialize the Terraform project.
+3. Change current directory to `env/sandbox` folder by running: `cd env/sandbox` command
-4. Run `terraform plan` to review the changes.
+4. Run `terraform init` to initialize the Terraform project.
-5. Run `terraform apply` to create the resources.
+5. Run `terraform plan -var-file="terraform.tfvars"` to review the changes.

-## Note
+6. Run `terraform apply -var-file="terraform.tfvars"` to create the resources.

-The `private_subnets` resource in `modules/vpc/main.tf` is not fully implemented and requires further configuration.
+6. Run `terraform destroy -var-file="terraform.tfvars"` to destroy the resources.